Jade

 Fun Facts

-• The name gained popularity in Australia during the 1990s, influenced by global trends and gemstone culture.
+• The name Jade gained popularity in Australia during the late 20th century, partly due to its association with gemstone jewellery.

 Personality Traits